 Emperor of the French in 1852.36 In the comparative chapter of his book,37 Gneist understands the development of administrative law in Germany as a corollary of the formation of administrative organs to which quasi-judicial functions were attributed on the basis that judge-made law and judicial control of the executive, as they existed in England, were lacking in Germany.
 According to Gneist, the role of the courts also explains why the separation of public from private law did not take place in England.38 With the benefit of hindsight, this explanation, which was shared by other continental authors39 is not fully convincing.
-The separation of private law from public law and the development of a modern administrative law in Germany gained their most pronounced dogmatic development after the creation of independent administrative courts in the 1860s and 1870s.
+The separation of private law in Germany gained their most pronounced dogmatic development after the creation of independent administrative courts in the 1860s and 1870s.